vidi-insights/vidi-dashboard/README.md

 ![logo][]

 # vidi-frontend
-The vidi-frontend repo contains the Vidi Dashboard front-end app.
+The vidi-frontend repo contains the Vidi Dashboard front-end app and the backend server to power it.
 Included are all the necessary pieces to run as a container.
 See below for instructions.
 This repo does not include any backend services.
-Pair with [vidi-backend][] for a simple client server setup.
+Pair with [vidi-backend][] to enable reporting data.

 - __Lead Maintainer:__ [Dean McDonnell][lead]
 - __Sponsor:__ [nearForm][]